prachisingh1436/SchoolWork/README.md

 When I started working with the datasets I had considered working with, I realized that the dataset was not complete and not very recent data.
 I decided to change my project and started looking at data related to Climate change.
 I got my data from Data.world which had data from reliable Organizations.
 I am going to analyze if there is an increase in the number of Hurricanes with the increase in the average land temperature. <br /><br />
 <h2><u>Week 4<br /></u></h2>
+Finding the right and complete dataset is the first and foremost step but definitely the easiest.
+Despite being complete, cleaning and manipulation of data are very important before we start visualizing it.
+Equally important is standardization of data especially if we are dealing with multiple datasets.
+<br> <br>
+I picked my data from 2 different sources, first was a time series data of average minimum temperature, average maximum temperature, and average temperature.
+The other dataset had information about several hurricanes trackings.
+The various attributes about the hurricanes that were recorded were its movement latitude longitude wise with date and time, its wind speed, pressure, length of shape, etc.
+<br> <br>